 It is however essential for siblings of current pupils to be registered timeously to facilitate their enrolment into the school.
 We have three major intake years – Grade 0000, 000, 00 and Grade 8.
-Please note that Grade R and Grade 1 are not common intake years therefore it is difficult to accommodate pupils in these grades.
-All other Grades feed through from the previous year, and places only become available if an existing child leaves.
 A full term’s notice from existing families is required by the first day of a school term prior to the pupil leaving to prevent loss of deposit.

 Requirements for Registration

 - A copy of the pupil’s Birth Certificate or acceptable proof of date of birth